Using Google Apps Script Web App Form to Connect with Github Action CI/CD Workflow

 if (object.buildNumber == "") {

-return {"ok": false, "message": "Please enter a version number!"};
+return {"ok": false, "message": "Please enter the build number!"};

 }